dreibh/tsctp/README.md

 Client mode:
-bind to all IPv4 and IPv6 addresses, connect to localhost (127.0.0.1) on port 1234, send 10 messages of 1000 bytes each.
+bind to all IPv4 and IPv6 addresses, connect to localhost (127.0.0.1) on port 1234, send unlimited number of messages of 4096 bytes each, stop after 10 s.

 ## Binary Package Installation